Website security needs constant review

-As website professionals, security is always high on our agenda.
+WordPress security is always high on our agenda as website professionals.
 It’s incredibly important to keep the security of our systems (and, more importantly, the data within them) under constant review.

-So, what should we be looking at when we run a security audit of our websites in 2022?
-Are there things that are specific to WordPress websites which form the vast majority of sites that we build here at Fellowship?
+So, what should we be looking at when we run a WordPress security audit?
+Are there things that are specific to WordPress websites?
+These form the vast majority of sites that we build here at Fellowship?

 Let’s get the obvious ones out of the way first!

-We’ve covered many aspects of website security in past Fellowship blog posts so we won’t dwell on some of these more straightforward items too much.
-If you’re running a security audit on your WordPress website in 2022 you’ll definitely want to tick off these items:
+We’ve covered many aspects of website security in past Fellowship blog posts so we won’t dwell on some of these more straightforward items.
+If you’re running a WordPress security audit, you’ll definitely want to tick off these items: